Mint Mentha spicata

 -

-Spearmint, (Mentha spicata) is an aromatic herb of the mint family (Lamiaceae), widely used for culinary purposes.
-Best grown in a pot as it spreads rampantly.
-One of the best mints for flavor.
-Use flowers and leaves fresh or dried in teas, beverages, jellies, syrups, candies, ice creams, lamb dishes, and mint sauce.
+It is widely used for culinary purposes, and is known as one of the best mints for flavor.
+Use the flowers and leaves fresh or dried in teas, beverages, jellies, syrups, candies, ice creams, lamb dishes, and mint sauce.

-Fungal diseases are common diseases in spearmint.
-Two main diseases are rust and leaf spot
+Insects, Diseases, and Other Plant Problems: Fungal diseases are common diseases in spearmint.
+Two main diseases are rust and leaf spot.
+Spreads aggresively.

 VIDEO Created by Laura Barth for "Vegetables, Herbs, Fruits, and Nuts", a plant identification course offered in partnership with Longwood Gardens.